ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 Special thanks to the Anomaly discord coder community which helped me throughout this project, especially

 - xcvb for always helping out and providing some scripts used in this mod
-- NLTP-Ashes for sharing his huge knowledge
+- NLTP-ASHES for sharing his huge knowledge
-- Ghentuong for being an inspiration and a reference, and providing some scripts used in this mod
+- GhenTuong for being an inspiration and a reference, and providing some scripts used in this mod
 - RavenAscendant for helping out if I had a question
 - igigog for helping out if I had a question
 - demonized for helping out if I had a question